Meat Is Medicine

 Let’s be clear: I respect the intention behind “Food is Medicine.”
 But I’ve never loved the term.
 Here's why:

 Medicine is medicine.
 The word carries baggage.
 For many, it evokes images of prescription drugs with side effects, impersonal care, and a system that often manages symptoms rather than addressing root causes.
-While I’m not anti-pharmaceutical—many drugs are life-saving—it’s important to recognize that real healing begins from the ground up with true nourishment.
+While I’m not anti-pharmaceutical—some medications can be truly life-saving—it’s important to recognize that real healing begins from the ground up with true nourishment.
 Medicine is medicine, and food is nourishment.

 Regulatory risks.
 Labeling food as “medicine” could subject these programs to regulatory oversight by the FDA.
 That’s not necessarily a good thing.
 Food policy has long been influenced by weak science and corporate interests.
 For example, the widely criticized Tufts Food Compass ranked sugary cereals above eggs and beef in terms of healthfulness—a testament to how flawed metrics can distort dietary recommendations [9].

-That said, even this term has its shortcomings.
-“Meat” often implies just red meat, when in fact, the foundation of a truly nourishing diet should include the full spectrum of animal-sourced foods—fish, dairy, eggs, organ meats, and more.
-This diverse array of animal foods are all vital to human health, and deserves equal recognition in any food-as-healing framework.
+That said, even this term has limitations—“meat” often implies only red meat, though a truly nourishing diet includes the full spectrum of animal-sourced foods—fish, dairy, eggs, organ meats, and more.
+This diverse array of animal foods are all vital to human health and deserves equal recognition in any food-as-healing framework.

 Tufts University, through its Food Is Medicine Institute, has positioned itself as a leader in this space.
-However, their programs and recommendations heavily promote a plant-based diet—excluding meat, dairy, and eggs altogether.
-This same institution developed the Food Compass Score, which bizarrely rated foods like Lucky Charms higher than steak [9].
+However, its programs and recommendations heavily promote a plant-based diet—excluding meat, dairy, and eggs altogether.
+This same institution developed the Food Compass Score, which bizarrely rated foods like Frosted Mini Wheats as more nutrient-dense than beef.

 Dr. Frédéric Leroy, a professor of food science and biotechnology, has also been a powerful voice exposing the global anti-livestock agenda that increasingly shapes our food policy and public perception.
 His research highlights how a small network of ideologically driven organizations—often backed by corporate and philanthropic interests—has successfully influenced dietary guidelines in schools, hospitals, and government institutions.
 Through detailed investigations, Leroy has demonstrated how this movement infiltrates media narratives, academia, and global policy frameworks, promoting plant-based diets as a universal good while undermining the role of animal-sourced foods in sustainable and healthy food systems [1].